kmohrf/stroll.js/README.md

 stroll(".target");
 ```

 stroll returns native Promises.
-It resolves once scrolling is complete or rejects
+It resolves to an object once scrolling is complete.
+The object contains a single
-if it was cancelled (by calling stroll again while it’s strolling along).
+property named `was_cancelled` that indicates if scrolling was completed (in case stroll was called again
+before it finished it’s `false`).

 stroll’s first argument can be a number (absolute position in viewport), a selector string
 or something that has a getBoundingClientRect function.
 You can also pass null, if you want to